code-not-found/code-not-found.github.io/_posts/spring-batch/2018-10-20-spring-batch-example.md

 And finally the `JobRepository` stores metadata about configured and executed `Job`s.

-To show how Spring Batch works let's build a simple HelloWorld batch job.
+To show how Spring Batch works let's build a simple Hello World batch job.

 In the example, we read a person's first and last name from a <var>person.csv</var> file.
 From this data, a greeting is generated.
 This greeting is then written to a <var>greetings.txt</var> file.